 Absolute cap, but bumpy start and design flaws

 A number of design flaws have kept the system from being more successful.
-To begin with, when the pilot phase began in 2005, a generous volume of certificates was handed out for free to major emitters.
+When the pilot phase began in 2005, a generous volume of certificates was handed out for free to major emitters.
 The result was nonetheless higher power prices because the firms charged consumers for the value of the certificates they had received for free.
-Since 2013, certificates have no longer been allotted for free but have instead all been auctioned off for the power sector; major carbon emitters will finally have to pay for all of their carbon allowances.
+Since 2013, certificates in Germany have no longer been allotted for free but have instead all been auctioned off for the power sector; major carbon emitters will finally have to pay for all of their carbon allowances.

 A major problem continues to be the role of offsets.
 They basically allow European companies to reduce their emissions not at home but in developing countries, with the Clean Development Mechanism (CDM).
 Unfortunately, the requirement that offsets be "additional" (meaning that the project would not have taken place anyway to fulfill existing environmental laws) may be preventing environmental regulations from being made stricter; after all, stricter rules would require more action, and the CDM then has to go even further.
 In other words, the stipulation that a project be additional may provide an unintended incentive to keep other regulations lax.
 Steps must therefore be taken to ensure that offsets are not barriers to stricter environmental regulations.